-Currently approved pathways:
+Currently approved pathways include:

 • Addiction Medicine